Bowen-Wan/bowen-wan.github.io/README.md

 # Bowen-Wan-Resume
-Personal resume website built with HTML and CSS.
+Personal resume website built with HTML, CSS, and Javascript.